tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

 getAdults(users); // [{ name: 'user2' ... }, { name: 'user3' ... }, { name: 'user4' ... }]
 ```

 Look at that!
-By using a higher order function, we were able to reduce the amount of code required to define the `getAdults` function from 13 to just 3 lines.
+By using a HOF, we were able to reduce the amount of code required to define the `getAdults` function from 13 to just 3 lines.
 As another example, what if we wanted to perform an operation on each item in the array while returning the same items in a new array?
 Well, in that case we'd use `Array.Prototype.map()`.

 Let's say that we want to capitalize the name of each user in our array.
 That can be done easily like so: